One Flew Over the Cuckoo Clock

 "One Flew Over the Cuckoo Clock" is an episode of the BBC sitcom, The Green Green Grass.
-It was first screened on 25 December 2005, as the 2005 Christmas Special.
+It was first screened on 25 December 2005, as the 2005 Christmas Special of the first series.
+It was written by The Green Green Grass and Only Fools and Horses series creator John Sullivan and directed by Tony Dow.

 Synopsis

 After receiving an invitation to the Agricultural Ball in Somerset, Boycie and Marlene decide to attend and take Bryan as their driver.
 Boycie begins to worry that the Driscoll Brothers might be at the ball.
 Upon arriving they soon begin to settle in, until they meet two men who run a polo club who tell Boycie he could become a partner for a few million pounds and could even be knighted 'Sir Aubrey'.

 The snob in Boycie comes rushing to the top and he agrees to meet them in Switzerland for a Christmas holiday, but unfortunately, on Christmas Eve, Boycie and Marlene are snowed in.
 Consequently, they are forced to spend Christmas with Mrs Cakeworthy, Bryan, Jed and Llewellyn.
 The snow does not lift quickly, so the realisation that they have missed their flight annoys Boycie.

 Meanwhile, Elgin has gone into hospital to have his appendix removed; therefore, Llewellyn is filling in as farm manager for him.
 Also, Boycie and Marlene sit down to watch a festive edition of Crimewatch, only to find that the two men who had invited Boycie abroad were con men, and that the Driscoll Brothers had followed them to Switzerland.
 They had recognised Boycie's picture in a country magazine that just happened to mention where they would be this Christmas.
 So Boycie insists that God looked after him and made it snow on purpose.
 Therefore, the Boyces are safe and sound, for now, and can continue to celebrate a Christmas Driscoll-free.